-The correct placement of gasket and proper tightening of bolts in a flanged joint will ensure a leak free joint.
-The following procedure describes how to achieve the same.
+The correct placement of the gasket and proper tightening of bolts in a flanged joint will ensure a leak-free joint.
+Proper bolt tightening will ensure uniform load distribution in all bolts without damaging the gaskets.
+The following procedure describes how to tighten flange bolts.

-Before actual tightening starts, the flange, gasket, bolts/nuts need to be observed as below:
+Before actual tightening starts, the flange, gasket, and bolts/nuts need to be observed as below:

 - Before inserting the gasket in between the pipe flanges, check the flanges are parallel and co-axial (When none of the bolts is installed in the flange).

 - As per ANSI B31.3 clause no. 335-C, permitted tolerances are as follows: Flange faces shall be aligned to the design plane within 1 mm in 200 mm(1/16 in. /ft) measured across any diameter; flange bolts holes shall be aligned within 3 mm (1/8 inch) maximum offset.

 - If pipe flanges are not meeting the ANSI B31.3 requirement, the piping shall be rectified.

 - All gasket seating areas shall be cleaned properly before gasket insertion.
 If serration is damaged, re-serration must be done.

 Checkpoints for Gasket prior to tightening flange bolts

 - Ensure the gasket of the correct dimension and of specified material is used.

 - The gasket shall be located correctly to ensure full sealing as indicated in the drawing.
 For example – a gasket on the tube sheet of an exchanger needs to be located so that the outer periphery of the gasket matches the OD of the tube sheet at all points.